-Robert Caldwell currently teaches U.S. History and Louisiana History at SOWELA Technical Community College.
+Robert Caldwell currently teaches History and Geography at SOWELA Technical Community College.
 Prior to that he was a Library Digitization Specialist and Postdoctoral Research Fellow at the University of Texas at Arlington where he completed the Doctorate in Transatlantic History in August 2018.

 Robert’s interests include history of cartography, ethnohistory, foodways, the study of colonialism and imperialism, migration history, revolutions, and Native American and Indigenous Studies.